AN ONLINE COURSE DEVELOPED BY AN EDUCATIONAL PSYCHOLOGIST

 Module 3 - Assessing the Situation

-• You'll get access to The School Anxiety Clarity Cards, a structured tool to help your child share their views about why school is hard, even if they usually find it hard to talk about their worries.
+• You’ll be introduced to the School Anxiety Clarity Cards, which can support your child to share their experiences, even if they find it hard to put their worries into words.

 Module 4 - Creating a Plan